santigamo/monkeys-challenge/README.md

 ## 🤖 Technologies
 - [Java 18](https://openjdk.java.net/projects/jdk/18/): The backend system is implemented using Java 17, the latest stable available versions of this language, which provides us with different features that we take advantage of in the API implementation.
 - [Spring boot](https://spring.io/projects/spring-boot): The system uses Spring Boot as the web framework to handle HTTP requests and responses.
+- [Docker](https://www.docker.com/): Docker is used to containerize the application and its dependencies.
+- [Auth0](https://auth0.com/): Auth0 is used as provider to manage the authentication and authorization of the application.

 ## ☝️ How to run this project
 ### ️Make
 1. Install `make` on your computer, if you do not already have it.
 2. Start the application: `make up`
 3. Run the application tests: `make test`

+### Maven
+1. Open a terminal and go to the project folder.
+2. Start the application: `mvn spring-boot:run`

+### Docker
+1. Install docker on your computer, if you do not already have it.
+2. Open a terminal and go to the project folder.
+3. Build the image: `docker build -t java-monkey-api .`

 ### Docker compose
 1. Install docker and docker-compose on your computer, if you do not already have it.